tahaarshad/CCNA-Prep/WAN-Concepts.md

 ## Circuit Switched Communication
 This network establishes a dedicated circuit when communicating between endpoints.
 It uses the same path for the whole communication.
 Not suited for data communication.
+- PSTN limit the rate of the signal to less than 56 kbps
+- ISDN provides for data rates from 45 Kbps to 2.048 Mbps.

 ## Packet Switched COmmunication
 Used in network communication.
 Data is divided into packets and sent across a shared network without any dedicated line.
 MPLS is example.
+- Frame Relay: support data rates up to 4 Mbps
+- ATM cells are always a fixed length of 53 bytes
+- Ethernet WAN - Using optical fiber and replacing the upper two technologies.
+- Multiprotocol Label Switching (MPLS) is a high-performance service provider WAN routing technology to interconnect clients without regard to access method or payload.

 ## Optical Fiber Standards
 - SDH - Synchronous Digital Hierarchy (SDH) is a global standard for transporting data over fiber-optic cable.